 The introduction of Periotron® allowed accurate determination of GCF volume and facilitated further laboratory investigations on GCF components.
 This instrument is based on the principle of capacitance.
 When a dry absorbent strip is placed between two metal ‘jaws’ of the instrument (which act as the plates of an electrical condenser), the capacitance is translated via the electrical circuitry and registers ‘zero’ on the digital readout.
 After absorbing GCF from the gingival crevice, the absorbent strip is again placed on the instrument.
 Due to the wet area, the capacitance is increased which is proportional to the amount of fluid absorbed.
 The readings provide …….
 Contents available in the book……..
 Contents available in the book……..
 Contents available in the book……..
 Contents available in the book……..
 Contents available in the book….

 Problems associated with GCF collection and data interpretation

 The three major sources of GCF contamination are blood, saliva, and plaque.
 Any injury to the sulcular epithelium may result in bleeding, which contaminates the GCF sample.
 Any sample with visible blood contamination should be discarded.
 Another major source of GCF contamination is plaque.
 Studies have shown that plaque significantly affects the GCF volume estimation 33, 34.
-To avoid plaque contamination, it should be made sure that the site is completely free of plaque.
+To avoid contamination with plaque, it should be made sure that the site is completely free of plaque.
 Another contaminant during GCF sampling is saliva.
 If the site from where GCF sample has to be taken is isolated adequately, there are minimum chances of contamination by saliva.
-The presence of Alpha-amylase in the sample has been used to confirm, or refute the saliva contamination of GCF sample 35.
+The presence of α-amylase in the sample has been used to confirm, or refute the saliva contamination of the GCF sample 35.